 The first thing you will want to do is to remove any bits and pieces of leftover project material such as paper and sticker backing from your Cricut board.
 Also remove any pieces of hair.
 We used a big head straight pin (big head makes it easier to hold) that has a sharp point to lift up the hair and bits and then a pair of tweezers to remove the bits so no fancy tools are needed, not even the Cricut tools.
 However, if you own the Cricut weeding tools and tweezers use can use them as well to accomplish this step.

 TIP: If your Cricut mat is really dirty or has a lot of bits and pieces stuck to it, you can also use GooGone to remove everything.
 Spray GooGone on a paper towel and rub it over the Cricut mat, especially on bits and pieces that are really stuck.
 If your mat is really dirty, you may have to rub GooGone over the mat, really soaking it and then let it sit for awhile.

-Step #2: Take the top off of the ZIG Memory System glue stick and press it up and down on a piece of paper, napkin, or paper towel until the blue color is showing at the very end of the tip.
+Take the top off of the ZIG Memory System glue stick and press it up and down on a piece of paper, napkin, or paper towel until the blue color is showing at the very end of the tip.
 What this does is to get the glue started.
 It takes a few minutes to get it to come out of the glue stick and saturate the tip.

 Note: once the glue is dry it will not show up as blue.
 It will be clear and produce a shiny finish on the mat.

 Rub the glue stick over the cleaned surface of your Cricut mat.
 Try to make even strokes so you don’t end up with a gloppy mess.
 We didn’t even tape the edges or use Vaseline as some other method suggested.
 Vaseline seemed too messy and taping is too much work.
 It’s super easy to do this and even a beginner will be able to cover the mat with ZIG Memory System glue stick.